-True to the title of the blog, Ray Schroeder, Ray Schroeder, Professor Emeritus and Associate Vice Chancellor for Online Learning at the University of Illinois Springfield, weaves together a savvy blend of news and updates related to online learning.
-This blog has been published daily since 2001 and consists of a short summary and link to articles broadly related to online learning.
+True to the title of the blog, Ray Schroeder weaves together a savvy blend of news and updates related to online learning.
+He is Professor Emeritus and Associate Vice Chancellor for Online Learning at the U of Illinois Springfield, This blog has been published daily from 2001 to 2021.
+It consists of a short summary and link to articles broadly related to online learning.
 Schroeder says the blog, “provides a scholarly chronicle of the development of the technology, pedagogy and practice of online learning at all levels of education in the U.S. and elsewhere.”

 This blog is written by Pat Thomson, Professor of Education at The University of Nottingham.
 Her research primarily focuses on how schools might change to be more engaging and meaningful for more children and young people.
 Her research covers the arts, creativity and other kinds of experiential approaches in school and community settings, including galleries and museums.
 Her writing covers all aspects of research and writing.
 For example, blog topics cover understanding theories, what a framework is, and how to revise your writing with the audience in mind.

 Teaching & Learning in Higher Ed. has a mission.
 It supports teachers and reformers in higher education by encouraging serious engagement with relevant scholarship.
-In every article, you can feel the heart behind the methods and examples he recommends for teaching and learning at all levels.
+You can feel the heart behind the methods and examples he recommends for teaching and learning at all levels.

 It’s a blog.
 It’s a podcast.
 It’s a magazine!
 This website, with a title fit for an academic paper, follows what’s going on in and around our field on a weekly basis.
 It’s good stuff.
 You can get your information in several mediums too.
 Their Flipboard magazine is a great example of curation as it highlights articles of interest.

-All of this wonderfulness is powered by two professors: Abbie Brown, Ph.D., Professor at East Carolina University in the Instructional Technology Program and Tim Green, Ph.D., professor of educational technology and teacher educator at California State University, Fullerton.
+All of this wonderfulness comes from two professors: Abbie Brown, Ph.D., Professor at East Carolina University in the Instructional Technology Program and Tim Green, Ph.D., professor of educational technology and teacher educator at California State University, Fullerton.
 Listen to my interview with them on the future of instructional technology.

 Viral-Notebook covers online learning design and associated technologies.
 It’s written by Michael Grant, who is program coordinator for the Educational Technology program at the University of South Carolina.
 Previously, he spent twelve years in the Instructional Design & Technology program at the University of Memphis.
-You’ll find topics that would interest either educational technology or instructional design geeks, such as posts on mobile learning and instructional design models.
+You’ll find topics on educational technology and instructional design.
 There’s also a good set of links to his publications and presentations.